How Long Does THCA Stay in Your System

 On the other hand, individuals with a slower metabolism may take longer to eliminate THCA from their system, leading to a longer detection window.

-The type of drug test being used also affects the THCA detection window.
+The type of drug test being used also affects the THCA detection window, determining how likely it is for THCA to show on a drug test.

-Urine tests, which are the most common type of drug test, can detect THC metabolites for up to 30 days after cannabis use.
+Urine tests, which are the most common type of drug test, can detect THC metabolites for up to 30 days after cannabis use, showcasing the importance of understanding how long weed metabolites like THCA can show on a drug test.

 However, the detection window for THCA may be shorter compared to THC.